 Treatment should be initiated and administered under medical supervision, e.g. in the hospital setting.
-Home based treatment can be recommended in exceptional cases (severe symptoms or experienced patients requiring higher doses) when a low dose rapid acting beta-agonist bronchodilator such as BERODUAL® metered dose inhaler has been insufficient in providing relief after consultation with an experienced physician.

-It can also be recommended in patients who are in need for nebuliser treatment for other reasons e.g. handling issues of MDI or requirement of higher doses in experienced patients.
+Home based treatment can be recommended in patients when a low dose rapid acting beta-agonist bronchodilator such as BERODUAL metered dose inhaler has been insufficient in providing relief after consultation with an experienced physician.
+It can also be recommended in patients who are in need for nebuliser treatment for other reasons e.g. handling issues of metered dose inhaler or requirement of higher doses in experienced patients.

-The treatment with the nebuliser solution in UDVs should always be started with the lowest recommended dose (1 UDV).
-In very severe cases, two unit dose vials may be required for symptom relief.
+The treatment with the solution for inhalation should always be started with the lowest recommended dose.
 The dosage should be adapted to the individual requirements and tailored according to the severity of the acute episode.
 Administration should be stopped when sufficient symptom relief is achieved.

-The following dosages are recommended for adults (including elderly patients) and adolescents > 12 years:
+The following dosages are recommended:

+Adults (including elderly) and adolescents >12 years of age: